burnstyle1/homelab-ops/incidents/04-perimeter-security-audit.md

 - Turned off SSH on pfSense.
 - Deleted the dead firewall rules.
 - Repointed NPM at stable host-mapped IPs so proxying is predictable.
-- Restricted Vaultwarden to Tailscale/internal only.
+- Restricted Vaultwarden to internal only.

 ## Prevention
 - Baseline I hold to now: management interfaces don't face the internet, and secrets services are reachable over Tailscale only.